Ardenrian/2D-randomness/README.md

 # 2D-randomness

-Tools that will be used: C++, Qt, on a Linux distro (I will probably be using Mint Cinnamon, which does not change one thing I guess)
+Tools that will be used: C++, Qt, on a Linux distro.
+Violet used for the diagrams.

 So the whole idea is building a world where everything follows very simple physics laws.
 Elastic law, maybe gravitation law.
 We might add drag.